What is Microsoft Defender for Cloud?

 - Identity recommendations don't identify accounts that are managed with a privileged identity management (PIM) system.
 If you're using a PIM tool, you might see inaccurate results in the Manage access and permissions control.

-- Identity recommendations don't support Azure AD conditional access policies with included Directory Roles instead of users and groups.
+- Identity recommendations don't support Microsoft Entra conditional access policies with included Directory Roles instead of users and groups.

 What operating systems for my EC2 instances are supported?

 For a list of the AMIs with the SSM Agent preinstalled, see this page in the AWS docs.

 For other operating systems, the SSM Agent should be installed manually using the following instructions: